Kids have a blast

 1. Everyone is born with unique musical creativity!

-2. A rich musical environment in early childhood benefits all cognitive development!
+2. A rich musical environment in early childhood benefits cognitive development!

-3. Early stages of childhood are critical timing for beginning to learn a foreign language!
+3. Early stages of childhood are critical timing for learning a foreign language!

 4. Music and movement can cultivate confidence, creativity, and self-expression!